-In 2016, I moved to Italy and started a cultural on-line magazine publishing in-depth articles about current themes in both classical, modern and avant garde art.
+In 2016, I moved to Italy and started a cultural blog publishing in-depth articles about current themes in both classical, modern and avant garde art.
 I have interviewed leading Italian and international artists, film makers and musicians such as Jack DeJohnette, Tony Allen, Gianluca Petrella, Enrico Rava, Maurizio Braucci and Liu Xiaodong.

 I am a visiting professor at the Institutes of “Culture and Identity” and “Cultural Interaction” at Aarhus University as well as Copenhagen University, where I give lectures on representations of identity in art, based on my studies on the contemporary art scene in Italy.

 In addition to my formal education and training, I practise meditation and dream analysis.
 I have attended various workshops in this field, as well as in Chinese qi gong, energy work, Japanese shiatsu massage and body therapy, for instance at Bodynamic International and Vaekstcenteret in Denmark.
 I practice and perform the Japanese Dance Tradition of Butoh under the direction of choreographer Chiara Burgio and have studied within the tradition of the ODIN TEATRET, with Frans Winther and Araceli Barcenas.